 Thailand: Exploring caves in Railay Beach, Krabi

-At the end of our time at Krabi Ao-Nang Beach in Thailand, we visited Railay Beach.
+At the end of our stay at Krabi’s Ao Nang Beach in Thailand, we took a long-tail boat to visit the famous Railay Beach.

-Railay Beach is located at the neck of a small bay called Railay Bay.
-The small area is isolated from other parts of Krabi by the high limestone cliff walls and has no ground access.
-The only way to access there is from the sea, and long-tail boats and speed boats frequently transport visitors like us from other nearby beaches throughout the day.
+Railay Beach lies at the narrow neck of Railay Bay.
+The small peninsula is cut off from the rest of Krabi by towering limestone cliffs, with no road access.
+The only way in is by sea, and long-tail boats and speedboats shuttle visitors from nearby beaches throughout the day.

 The Bat Cave Cliff at Railay Beach

-We left our hotel early, right after breakfast, to be ahead of the big wave of other people who were going to Railay Beach from the Ao-Nang area.
+We left our hotel early, right after breakfast, to stay ahead of the big wave of day-trippers heading from Ao Nang to Railay.

 The ticketing box for long-tail boats